0xnirmal/GP-IPSCs/README.md

 # Gaussian Processes to Predict Gene Expression in Differentiating Induced Pluripotent Stem Cells

-This study aims to answer the question of whether GPs are appropriate for prediction in the context of gene expression in differentiating iPSCs or whether these newer methods overfit the data compared to the traditional baseline methods.
+This study aims to answer the question of whether Gaussian Processes (GPs) are appropriate for prediction of gene expression in differentiating induced pluripotent stem cells (IPSCs) or whether these newer, more flexible methods overfit the data compared to the traditional baseline methods like linear regression.

-Please checkout the report.pdf in the root directory for a full explanation and the results of this project.

 ## Running Instructions ##
 ```